RoelN/ChromaCheck/README.md

 ## Testing

-we'll be using BrowserStack to run ChromaCheck on all current browsers out there, so have a reliable, up-to-date list of browser support.
+We'll be using [BrowserStack](https://www.browserstack.com) to run ChromaCheck on all current browsers out there, so have a reliable, up-to-date list of browser support.
 Thanks BrowserStack for sponsing ChromaCheck! 💖

 ![Browserstack Logo](https://github.com/RoelN/ChromaCheck/blob/master/browserstack-logo.png)